All Rights Reserved: © 2022 Christie Pearce Rampone

-A native of Point Pleasant, N.J., Pearce attended Monmouth University on a basketball scholarship and was their starting point guard.
+A native of Point Pleasant, N.J., Pearce Rampone attended Monmouth University on a basketball scholarship and was their starting point guard.
 During her senior year, then U.S. Women’s National Team head coach Tony DiCicco called her into the U.S. WNT in January of 1997, just months after the USA had won its first Olympic gold medal.
 With nothing guaranteed, she chose to miss several basketball games for a shot at the National Team.
-While she was a high-scoring forward for Monmouth, tallying 79 goals in her college career, DiCicco brought her into camp for a run at playing defender.
+A high-scoring forward for Monmouth, tallying 79 goals in her college career, DiCicco brought her into camp for a run at playing defender.
 After playing well in her first training camp in San Diego, she made the roster for a trip to Australia.

-Pearce was the captain of the U.S. WNT during two gold medal runs and one FIFA Women’s World Cup title.
+Pearce Rampone was the captain of the U.S. WNT during two gold medal runs and one FIFA Women’s World Cup title.
 She played in 19 total Women’s World Cup matches, tied for sixth best all-time, and played in 22 Olympic matches, more than any U.S. player.
-During her tenure with the U.S. WNT, Pearce captained the USA on 113 occasions.
+During her tenure with the U.S. WNT, Pearce Rampone captained the USA on 113 occasions.

 She and Kristine Lilly are the only two U.S. players to have played in five FIFA Women’s World Cup tournaments.
-Pearce was a starter in seven of the nine world championships she played, serving as a reserve only in her first in 1999 and her last in 2015.
+Pearce Rampone was a starter in seven of the nine world championships she played, serving as a reserve only in her first in 1999 and her last in 2015.

-During the 2009 inaugural season of Women’s Professional Soccer, Pearce took over as Sky Blue FC player/head coach for the final stretch of the season, leading the team to an improbable run to the WPS Championship.
+During the 2009 inaugural season of Women’s Professional Soccer, Pearce Rampone took over as Sky Blue FC player/head coach for the final stretch of the season, leading the team to an improbable run to the WPS Championship.